fnl/patricia-trie/README.rst

 History
 -------

-1. Initial release package.
+1. Initial release.
-2. Full documentation and corrections.
+2. *Update*: Full documentation and corrections.
-3. Added optional keyword parameters to indicate an offset ``start`` when scanning a string with the methods key(), keys(), item(), items(), value(), and values(), so it is not necessary to slice strings for each scan::
+3. *Feature*: optional keyword parameters to indicate an offset ``start`` when scanning a string with the methods key(), keys(), item(), items(), value(), and values(), so it is not necessary to slice strings for each scan::